SethTheFurboi/Password-Generator/README.md

 ## Usage

-To use this, read the article.
+To use this, click the generate button ans answer the questions

 ## Credits

-Base Website: University of Wisconsin Coding Boot Camp; Sorted by: Seth Correa (Seth the Furboi)
+Base Website: University of Wisconsin Coding Boot Camp; Javascript by: Seth Correa (Seth the Furboi)

 ## License